retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 - Removing: processors that remove events from an eventstream;
 - Editing: processors that modify existing events in an eventstream (including grouping operations).

+In the next sections we organise our narrative according to these partitions.

 Adding processors
 ~~~~~~~~~~~~~~~~~

-The processors of that type add some artificial (*synthetic*) events to an eventstream.
+The processors of that type add some artificial (we also call them *synthetic*) events to an eventstream.
 Let us go through each of them.

 .. _add_start_end: